akshaygholap45/k8s-vm-cluster/README.md

 │   │   └── host_vars
 ```

-In my case I'm using the Vagrant setup mentioned above to bootstrap my VM environments.
+In my case I'm using the Vagrant setup mentioned above to bootstrap my VM environment.

-You can refer the screenshot given below with the IP and Host details mentioned in `hosts.yaml` file for our ansible inventory.
+You can refer the IP and Host details mentioned in `hosts.yaml` file for our ansible inventory below.

 ```bash
 File: ansible_playbooks/inventory/hosts.yaml